Risks are events or circumstances which could have a negative effect on your business.

 Risk management simply means to identify, assess and manage risks.
 By collecting information about potential risks you can make informed decisions.
-By making risk management an active part of your business, and dealing with risks before and as they occur, you can minimise losses.
+By making risk management an active strategy in your business, and dealing with risks before and as they occur, you can minimise losses.

 - manual handling